MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web.md

 ![SDK folder contents](sdk-folder.png)

 ### Adding the SDK
-To add the SDK to your web application, reference the **ibmmfpf.js** file in the `HEAD` element.
+To add the MobileFirst Web SDK, reference it in standard fashion in the web application.
-The MobileFirst Web SDK [supports AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition).
-You can use Module Loaders such as [RequireJS](http://requirejs.org/) to load the SDK.
+The SDK also [supports AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition), so you can use Module Loaders such as [RequireJS](http://requirejs.org/) to load the SDK.

+#### Standard
+Reference the **ibmmfpf.js** file in the `HEAD` element.

 ```html
 <head>